stella3d/job-system-cookbook/README.md

 Note: examples in this repo use `LateUpdate()` as an easy way to handle completing jobs later than we schedule them, but in real code you might want to schedule the jobs early in `Update` (using Script Execution Order maybe) so you can use the result later in the same frame.

-10000 is the default number of items to have to iterate over to demonstrate how they perform at scale, but it's adjustable in the Inspector for each example.

 All examples demonstrate the use of persistently-allocated job memory.

 ### [Change Mesh Vertices Every Frame](Assets/Scripts/MeshVerticesParallelUpdate.cs)